flowtsohg/mdx-m3-viewer/README.md

-NO LONGER MAINTAINED.
-NO LONGER MAINTAINED.
-NO LONGER MAINTAINED.
+**NO LONGER ACTIVELY MAINTAINED.**

 mdx-m3-viewer
 =============

-Originally a simple model viewer used to render MDX and M3 models, used by the games Warcraft 3 and Starcraft 2 respectively.
+A 3D model viewer for MDX and M3 models used by the games Warcraft 3 and Starcraft 2 respectively.

-Nowadays it is more of a general model viewer, that can handle any format the client can supply a handler for.
+The `viewer` folder contains all of the 3D viewer specific functions and classes.
 Built-in handlers exist for the following formats:
 * MDX (Warcraft 3 model): extensive support, almost everything should work.
 * M3 (Starcraft 2 model): partial support, file format not quite reverse engineered yet.
 * W3M/W3X (Warcraft 3 map): partial support, will grow in future.
 * BLP1 (Warcraft 3 texture): extensive support, almost everything should work.
-* MPQ1 (Warcraft 3 archive): partial support, only inflate (which accounts for all models, textures, and table files, but no sound files or weird things).
 * TGA (image): partial support, only simple 24bit images.
-* SLK (table data): partial support, but will probably keep working for Warcraft 3 files.
 * DDS (compressed texture, used by Starcraft 2): partial support, should work for every Starcraft 2 texture, and probably for most DDS files in existence (DXT1/3/5).
 * PNG/JPG/GIF: supported as a wrapper around Image.
 * GEO (a simple JS format used for geometric shapes): note that this is solely a run-time handler.
 * OBJ: partial support (more of an example handler).
 * BMP: partial support (more of an example handler).

+The `parsers` folder contains classes that know how to read (and some how to write) different file formats.
+The parsers can be used also outside of the context of a web browser (e.g. NodeJS).
+These include:
+* MDX/MDL: reading/writing.
+* M3: reading.
+* BLP1: reading.
+* INI: reading.
+* SLK: reading.
+* MPQ1: reading/writing.
+* W3M/W3X/W3N: reading/writing, including all of the internal files.

+The `common` folder contains functions and classes that are relatively general, and are used by all other parts.

+The `utils` folder contains mostly interesting functions and classes that are built on top of the parsers.

+The `tests` folder contains a page that runs unit tests.
+Problem is, it uses many files owned by Blizzard, which I cannot add here.

 ------------------------

 #### Building

 1. Download and install NodeJS from https://nodejs.org/en/.
-2. Open a command prompt in the viewer's directory, and run "npm install".
+2. Open a command prompt in the viewer's directory, and run `npm install`.

-3. Run the given webpack dev/prod file, this will generate `viewer.min.js`.
-4. Note that the API is given under the global object ModelViewer.
+Running the given webpack dev/prod files will generate `dist/viewer.min.js`, with the API given under the global object ModelViewer.

+You can also require/import the library or anything in it directly in a NodeJS project, as long as it doesn't use canvases.

 ------------------------